kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 Select fixed number
 -------------------

-We first select fixed number of samples using ``TrainTestSelect.number`` function .
+We first select fixed number of samples using ``DataSampler.number`` function .
 Let's request 15% of the total data to be train data.
 The function calculates that it needs to select 46 samples from each cluster, which will amount to 14.7% of total samples in the data set - when the exact percentage